 NNP fellows meet monthly for classroom instruction, procedural skills labs, high-fidelity simulation and debriefing experiences, evidence-based practice guidance and focus group discussions with the NNP Education Team.
 The core curriculum focuses on the needs of high-acuity neonatal patients, clinical reasoning, communication skills, role transition, ethical decision-making and leadership abilities.
 We incorporate additional content into each NNP Fellowship based on the cohort’s needs.

-In addition to clinical practice and EBP project mentorship, our NNPs help fellows meet their professional development goals and engage in the Children’s Colorado community.
+In addition to clinical practice and scholarly project mentorship, our NNPs help fellows meet their professional development goals and engage in the Children’s Colorado community.
 Recognizing the benefit of mentorship across the career span for all NNPs, the NNP Education Team plans to expand mentoring resources in the future to provide team members with the partnership they need to nourish engagement and promote their own growth and development.

 Work schedules and placements